What is Periodontal Disease?

 Surgical Periodontal Disease Treatment

 With advanced periodontal disease, deep pockets form between the teeth and gums.
 Reattaching the gums to the underlying tooth roots is essential for restoring good oral health.
 These gum surgery procedures are referred to as “pocket reduction” since they make the periodontal pockets much shallower.
 The gums are temporarily retracted from the underlying teeth and bones to allow full access for tartar removal.
 The bone may then be smoothed out to help gums reattach.
-A small portion of gum tissue may be removed to make the pockets smaller.
+A small portion of gum tissue may then be removed to make the pockets smaller.
 This makes it much easier to keep the gum line clean and prevent a recurrence of symptoms.
 Patients who have lost too much gum or bone tissue may need a graft to restore these structures to their original dimensions.

 As you can see, early intervention is the best choice.
 The further the disease has progressed, the more extensive and difficult treatment tends to be.
 This is why it’s important to see your dentist regularly to avoid serious dental problems.